SethSmigelski/jump-links-block/README.md

 ## Description

-A powerful, feature-rich WordPress block that automatically generates a customizable Jump To “On this Page “table of contents to improve user navigation and engagement on your posts and pages.
+A WordPress block that automatically generates a customizable Jump To “On this Page“ table of contents to improve user navigation and engagement on your posts and pages.

 The Jump Links Block intelligently scans your content for headings and creates a dynamic, interactive list of links.
 With a full collection of controls in the editor sidebar, you have complete command over the block's functionality and appearance, from reordering links to fine-tuning the design for your theme.